pry0cc/axiom/README.md

 # Contributors
 Below is a list of amazing people that have contributed to this project!
 Thank you to everybody on this list!
 If I missed you out, just make a PR for this readme and I'll make sure you're added!
 There are some amazing people here :)
+- maverickNerd
+- t3chbits
+- paralax
+- mcrmonkey
-- Ash Clamp
+- razcodesdotdev
-- @Mcrmonkey
+- icyphox
 - Dan GITC (@ghostinthecable)

 # Packages To Date